 When students arrive at school, they will be met at the door by a staff member who will take their temperature.
-If the student has a temperature of 100 the student will be asked to return home.
+If the student has a temperature of 100 F degrees (37.8 C) the student will be asked to return home.

 After sanitizing their hands, students will proceed to the classroom for their first class.

-Classroom seating will be compliant with the six feet social distancing requirement.
+Classroom seating will be compliant with the social distancing requirement.

-At the end of each day, the classrooms will be disinfected again to prepare for the next day.
+At the end of each class, the desks will be disinfected again to prepare for the next class.

 Bus seating will also be adjusted to accommodate more space per child.